wp-plugins/woo-addon-for-stripe/readme.txt

 == Description ==
 Extends the WooCommerce Stripe gateway card management by allowing customers to save new cards without having to make a purchase.

-Customer must have checked out one time using Woo Stripe before being able to save new cards.
+Customer must have checked out once with WooCommerce Stripe before being able to save    new cards.

 REQUIRES WOOCOMMERCE GATEWAY STRIPE (http://www.woothemes.com/products/stripe/).